prod-prod/prod-prod.github.io/_pages/about.md

 ---

+Welcome on my personal blog about Data Engineering tools and tricks.
 Nice to see you here!

-It is my personal blog where I write about C++ and related topics.

-Briefly about me:
+About me:

-I am a pationate C++ developer.
-Love writing, robots and believe that ML will change the way we interact with computers.
-Used to work in different areas of the development, starting from business analitics and ending with programming autonomous vehicles.
+Data Engineering field is my passion and I am so proud to have an opportunity to be in such high - valuable and challenging sphere.
+I love data, how it flows, moves, and how it transforms into decisions, strategies, or the basis for predictions.
+We all addicted to the data and its derivatives, so there is no better time than now to learn something new about data and how to handle it!

-Hope you enjoy the blog!
+Hope you'll enjoy the blog!

 What to know more about me?
 Just contact me in LinkedIn!

 Regards,
-Dmytro
+Nastassia